 The law tucked into the conservative sleeve holds the fire of civil war and the struggle against rulers, something the progressive sleeve shares and knows well.
 The fabric is the same, but as ideas attempt to move from one sleeve to another, the meaning changes.
 The only insight I have other than the overabundance of male intellectual hubris of legislators is as follows.

 Critical thinking about big problems builds on billions of local event moments, now accelerated with digital communications.
 Framed in the 402-year sweep of history, the list of post-1865 malfunctions that demand deactivation is a demand for equality with equity.
-The digital divide is a fact exposing and expanding the educational challenges of resolving these two issues, but the polarizing elements of the Civil War may be a strong contributor to the binary politics of today, it is now a digital freedom-ride world.
+The digital divide is a fact exposing and expanding the educational challenges of resolving these two issues.
+Still, the Civil War’s polarizing elements may be a strong contributor to today’s binary politics.
+It is now a digital freedom-ride world.

 The conservative’s and the progressives’ understanding of the Constitution support outcomes for empirical reasons but different ends.
 Down to a couple of basics, the constitutional outlook is as follows: